 To help you assess the security of your private cloud server, Nextcloud has developed the Private Cloud Security Scanner.
 By entering the URL of your server, you can learn if there is a newer version of your private cloud software and what vulnerabilities exist in the one you are currently running.
 A few simple checks are also done to assess other security settings on your server.

 Please note that the scanner merely does a very simple, basic check, inquiring from the server what version it runs and analyze the response.
 No ‘hacking’ attempt is made, and there are many other things which can be broken that this minimal scan does not see.

 Looking on the web

 While developing the security scanner we had a look at the state of security of private cloud servers online.
 Many administrators might not be aware how easy it is to get a list of servers on the web!
 Services like shodan.io provide the ability to search for specifics and it is simple to get a list of tens of thousands of instances and look at them.

-Instead, we alerted security organizations in various countries like the BSI in Germany and SWITCH in Switzerland and discussed what to do.
+Instead, we looked at what the usual process to follow is when you discover a big security issue like this.
+That is to alert the security organizations in various countries like the volunteers from the Shadowserver Foundation, the SWITCH Foundation in Switzerland, the BSI in Germany and so on and discuss what to do.
 They decided to reach out to users with a personal warning, including the results of the scan.
+This reach-out goes through different channels, depending on country and organization which handles this.
+Some reach out directly, others go via service providers or other channels.
 We made sure the security scan would not expose any private data, using unique IDs instead of URLs to present them the results and we kept as quiet as possible on our communication channels about this matter.

 The effort has been quite successful.
 Of the tens of thousands server owners who were informed, over 5% had upgraded already in the first ten days.
 We noticed that especially the administrators of the more active and heavily used servers responded by upgrading, securing a large number of user accounts.